-- Request Headers allowed (for complete list of headers, you can refer to W3 CORS Page) : –
+- Request Headers allowed (for a complete list of headers, you can refer to W3 CORS Page): –

 - Content-Type allowed:-

 In case of a simple request, the browser adds a header called “Origin“.
-This header contains protocol, host and port of the requesting page.
-Example of Origin header may look like following for a requesting page in a.com –
+This header contains the requesting page’s protocol, host, and port.
+An example of Origin header may look like the following for a requesting page on a.com –

 This request is then sent to the server (say for example b.com).
 If the server b.com recognizes this request, it adds a new header “Access-Control-Allow-Origin” in the response.
 The value of this header can be set by b.com as it deem fit.
 For example, it may set the exact value present in Origin header or it may as well set a wildcard (*).
 Wildcard (*) is strictly discouraged unless the resource the public.
 In case of private or semi-public resource, the server must maintain a white-listed origins and should pass the exact value in the response header.
 Example of such header may look as below –

 If the value passed in this header is not wildcard (*) or if it is not the exact value passed in Origin header, or if the header itself is absent in the response, the browser will throw error and won’t process the response from server.